glotzerlab/signac-docs/docs/source/jobs.rst

 -------------

 The underlying HDF5 file is opened and flushed after each read- and write-operation.
-You can keep the file explicitily open using a context manager.
+You can keep the file explicitly open using a context manager.
 The file is only opened and flushed once in the following example:

 .. code-block:: python